iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 You will have to make sure that the directory has proper permissions setup, so that every colleague of yours can read and write to it and can access cache files written by others.
-The most streightforward way to do that is to make sure that you and your colleagues are members of the same group(e.g. 'users') and that your shared cache dir is owned by that group and has has respective permissions.
+The most straightforward way to do that is to make sure that you and your colleagues are members of the same group(e.g. 'users') and that your shared cache dir is owned by that group and has has respective permissions.

-## (Optional) Transfer Local Cache To External Cache Directory
+### (Optional) Transfer Local Cache To External Cache Directory

 This step is optional.
 You can skip it if you are setting up a new DVC repository and don't have your local cache stored in `.dvc/cache`.
-If you did work on your project with DVC previosly and you wish to transfer your cache to the external cache directory, you will need to simply move it from an old cache location to the new one:
+If you did work on your project with DVC previously and you wish to transfer your cache to the external cache directory, you will need to simply move it from an old cache location to the new one: